brevzin/cpp_proposals/1870_forwarding_range/forwarding-range.md

 # Proposal

 The naming direction this proposal takes is to use the name `safe_range`, based on the existence of `safe_iterator` and `safe_subrange`.
 Having these three closely-related notions have closely-related names makes sense.
+The name of the trait to enable `safe_range` is `enable_safe_range`, following the naming convention proposed in [@P1871R0].

 ## Trait